na-na-hi/renget/archive/memory-guide.md

 Even settings like `cyberpunk`, `modern`, `dystopian`, `sci-fi`, you can put them in genre to enforced your story tone, or set you in one.

--> Credit: TravelingRobot, Alexei P, Basileus ->
+-> Credit: Anons && TravelingRobot, Alexei P, Basileus ->

 [comment]: <> (SUPPORT-RENTRY-PATREON)